-Rails Active Record is a powerful ORM that simplifies database operations, but complex queries can sometimes lead to performance issues.
-We can use EXPLAIN to find out details about why a query is not performing well.
+to find out details about why a query is not performing well.
 In this post, we’ll explore the Active Record Explain feature and how to understand it’s output.
 We’ll cover the basics of using Explain, interpreting its output, and give you some hints on applying that knowledge to optimize your database queries.
-EXPLAIN is a database-level feature.
-We will be using PostgreSQL for this post.
-EXPLAIN provides insights into how the database executes your queries, helping you identify and resolve performance issues.
+EXPLAIN

-For relational databases in general, we will not be able to specify how we want to get the data.
-We can only specify what data we want.
-For example when using SELECT * FROM users WHERE name = 'haseeb' LIMIT 1; it means “Please select users with the name haseeb and fetch only one result” and it does not specify any details regarding how to fetch it.
+it means “Please select users with the name haseeb and fetch only one result” and it does not specify any details regarding how to fetch it.
 The database will plan how it wants to retrieve the data or do other operations.
 So, we give some helpers like proper indexes, etc. so that the query planner can use these to fetch the data faster and more efficiently.
 When a query is slow if there is a way to figure out why and where it is slow, we can add better optimizations.
-That’s where EXPLAIN comes in.
+That’s where EXPLAIN

-What is EXPLAIN ๐Ÿ”—
+What is EXPLAIN ๐

 Explain is a tool to analyze an “Execution Plan”.
 I will explain about Execution Plan a.k.a Query Plan in the next section.
-At the database level, When you prefix a SQL query with EXPLAIN, instead of executing the query, the database returns a query plan that shows how it intends to run the query. example: EXPLAIN SELECT * FROM users; In PostgreSQL, the EXPLAIN command provides insights into:
+At the database level, When you prefix a SQL query with EXPLAIN, instead of executing the query, the database returns a query plan that shows how it intends to run the query. example: EXPLAIN SELECT * FROM users;

-1. The sequence of operations the database will perform
+- The sequence of operations the database will perform

-2. The estimated cost of each operation
+- The estimated cost of each operation

-3. The number of rows expected to be processed
+- The number of rows expected to be processed

-4. The indexes that will be used
+- The indexes that will be used

-For Rails applications using Active Record, you can access this functionality through the explain method on relation objects.
+method on relation objects.
 This method generates and displays the query plan for the corresponding SQL query.

 The output of EXPLAIN helps you understand:

-• Which tables are being scanned and in what order
+- Which tables are being scanned and in what order

-• Whether indexes are being used effectively
+- Whether indexes are being used effectively

-• If there are any unexpected operations
+- If there are any unexpected operations

 It’s important to note that while EXPLAIN provides estimates, the actual execution may vary depending on factors like data distribution and system load.
 Nevertheless, it remains an invaluable tool for query optimization in both PostgreSQL and Rails applications.